The Who were THE mod band of the 60's!

 The band recruited Kenny Jones from the Small Faces to fill the drum seat, and in later years Zac Starkey, (yes, his father was also a drummer!)

-A great album, The Wo's first L.P.
+A great album, The Who's first L.P.
 12 tracks including "My Generation", "The Kids Are Alright: and "A Legal Matter" Released in December '65 it got to No.5 in the U.K.

 This album came out in August 1971, reaching No.1 in the U.K. and 4 U.S.A.
-9 tracks, the best known being "Baba O'Reilly" "Behind Blue Eyes" and "Won't Get Fooled Again"
+There are 9 tracks, the best known being "Baba O'Reilly" "Behind Blue Eyes" and "Won't Get Fooled Again"

 Mark Kemp, writing in The Rolling Stone Album Guide (2004), felt that "in retrospect, Tommy isn't quite the masterpiece it was originally hyped to be", suggesting The Who Sell Out was better, though because of Townshend, it produced several "bona fide classic songs.

 Some of those classics include "Pinball Wizard", "I'm Free" "Were Not Gonna Make It".
 It's a classic album.